 The Environmental Working Group (EWG) reports, “Scientists have found that exposure to minute doses of toxic fire retardants at critical points in (a child’s) development can damage reproductive systems and cause deficits in motor skills, hearing, learning, memory and behavior.”

-And, as the Chicago Tribune’s investigation reveals, flame retardant chemicals in our furniture don’t provide the fire safety benefits we once thought.
+The Chicago Tribune’s 'Playinh With Fire' investigation revealed flame retardant chemicals in our furniture doesn't provide the fire safety benefits we once thought.
 In fact, they’re causing more harm than good.
 These toxic chemicals are showing up in our bodies, which are linked to increased risk of cancer, infertility and brain disorders.

 What’s in your child’s mattress really does matter.
 In addition to non-toxic fire protection, natural and organic beds provide other healthy comforts.
 Join us for our next post about the sleep benefits of organic cotton, wool and natural latex.